Spicy Thai Coconut and Butternut Squash Soup

 I have been seeing people complaining about how long food blog posts are so I will get to the recipe.

-- 2 tbsp canola or olive oil
+- 2 tablespoon canola or olive oil

 - 1 medium onion, chopped (1½ cups)